NoelAraujo/CoupledDipoles.jl/docs/src/scattering/scattering.md

 use the function `get_intensity_over_an_angle` which is optmized to for this problem.

-Because the average integral have an exact solution, we have its implementation available, but is not recommeded to use it, since it has $O(N^2)$ in time and memory complexity - and we already verified that the default precision was reliable.
+Because the average integral have an exact solution, we have its implementation available, but is not recommeded to use it, since it has $O(N^2)$ in time and memory complexity - and we already verified that our default precision was reliable.
 In case you need more precision, decrease the tolerance of the integration with the parameter `tol`.

 ---